 Reduced inventory held on site

-Prior to installing AdaptFMS, one of our major clients had no accurate data on their fuel usage, stock or deliveries, so were consistently purchasing and storing far more fuel than was necessary.
+Prior to installing AdaptFMS, one of our major clients had no accurate data on their fuel usage, stock or deliveries, so they were consistently purchasing and storing far more fuel than was necessary.
 Read more

 Thanks to AdaptFMS, the client has tank gauges connected to real-time reporting software, meaning they can easily determine their fuel tank storage volumes at any time.
 As a result, the client lowered their day tank holdings from eleven million litres to nine million litres in the first six months of the project, improving their cash position by $2 million.